January 16th 2023

 Class 6: Meet the requirements of SLR camera continuous shooting and professional equipment;

 SD 2.0 provides FAT32 formatting and increases the maximum storage capacity to 32GB.
-This sounds like a great thing, but cards with 4GB or higher capacity will no longer support the existing SD 1.0/1.1 standard.
-All SD memory card of 4GB or more capacity will also be referred to as SD High Capacity (SDHC).
-Although the transmission rate of the new format is limited to a maximum speed of 6MB per second.
-This means that as 4GB cards now selling for less than £150, the price of SDHC cards will drop in the future.
+This sounds like a great thing.
+However, cards with 4GB or higher capacity will no longer support the existing SD 1.0/1.1 standard.
+SD High Capacity (SDHC) is referring to All SD memory card of 4GB or more.
+Although the transmission rate of the new format is up to a maximum speed of 6M/s.
+This means that 4GB cards now selling at £150 or less, the price of SDHC cards will drop soon.
 In any case, consumers are still led by technology, especially these new formats and new technologies.

 Leave a comment